MariusSimonFischer/das1-solver/README.md

 # Running the Algorithm

-1. Running the Gurobi Solver: To run all instances the
+1. Running the Gurobi Solver: To run all instances the run_instances